Vyral/base-template/_posts/2022-05-10-what-do-rising-rates-mean-for-you.md

 {% include pullquote.html %}

 So should you buy now or wait?
 Your decisions should always be based on your needs.
-The real reason you are going to consider moving is because of a life event.
+The real reason you should consider moving is because of a life event.
 Those things rarely come at a planned time or in a particular market.
-However, if you can match up your goals with the market, you can create a win-win situation.
+However, if you can align your goals with the market, you can create a win-win situation.

 If you or someone you know needs guidance as a buyer or seller in today’s market, we’ll help navigate you through it and try to create a win-win situation.
 If you have any other real estate-related questions, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you soon.